DOG. February 8th, 2018

 On the walls of the Chauvet Pont d’Arc cave

-It might be one, or none of these.
+It might be all, or none of these.

 Perhaps the ruddled outlines show

 the totem of the human hand